magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 [nvm](https://github.com/creationix/nvm), a simple script to install and manage different node versions.

-The easiest way to install `nvm` is by its install script as follow:
+The easiest way to install `nvm` is by using its script as follow:

 ```bash
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash